-E-bike importers shall also provide a permanent traceability code to the product and its packaging.
-The traceability code shall at least include the following information:
+E-bike importers and manufacturers should also provide a permanent traceability code to the product and its packaging.
+The traceability code should at least include the following information:

 Declaration of Conformity (DoC)

-The Declaration of Conformity is a primary document that is often requested by retailers, governments and market surveillants.
-Either the importer or manufacturer is responsible for issuing the DoC documents, and it shall include information such as:
+The Declaration of Conformity is a primary document that is often requested by retailers, marketplaces and market surveillants.
+Either the importer or manufacturer is responsible for issuing the DoC documents, which should include information such as:

 - Product features